 Can the person in charge of member recruitment tell you how much it costs to join your association?
 I had an experience with a group recently, where the answer was no; primarily, because there is more than one answer based on your dues structure and not knowing the “cost of membership” puts folks selling association membership at a major disadvantage.

 The cost is based on your dues revenue and it often seems these figures are generated in a secretly disclosed location – plugged it into some kind of formula and kicked back out to you.
-Not awesome.
-Not easy to go to market with.
-Not easy to sell.
+Not good and not easy to go to market with.
+It’s a hard sell.
 So, here’s what I’d recommend:

-Go into your membership database and slot every member by their membership dues and their membership category.
+Go into your membership database and sort every member by their membership dues and category.
 Often what we see is an association with twenty different membership tiers.
-The fact is 90% of of your members fall into about three of those tiers.
-Once you see it, you get the opportunity to SIMPLIFY those tiers – price them accordingly – and, go to market.
+The fact is, 90% of of your members fall into about three of those tiers.
+Once you see it you get the opportunity to simplify those tiers – price them accordingly – and, go to market.

 This is not a mystery.
 You must have a methodology in place that’s simple because association sales people have very little time – a narrow window if you will – to close the deal.